alan-turing-institute/TuringDataStories/CODE_OF_CONDUCT.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting

+We also strive to adhere to the [SUM values](https://www.gov.uk/guidance/understanding-artificial-intelligence-ethics-and-safety):
+- Respect the dignity of individuals.
+- Connect with each other sincerely, openly, and inclusively.
+- Care for the wellbeing of all.
+- Protect the priorities of social values, justice, and public interest.

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable